 - Always ask for permission before taking photos, especially of ceremonies and sacred places

 - Ask lots of questions!
-Indigenous Australians want to share their culture to foster understanding, and most tour guides are generally open to listening to your questions and answering them as best they can
+Many Indigenous Australians want to share their cultures to foster understanding, and most tour guides are generally open to listening to your questions and answering them as best they can

 4. Ian Potter Centre: NGV Australia